TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/deployment.md

 1. Fork and customize some of HTML in templates/framework/master-header.ezt, master-footer.ezt, and some CSS to give the instance a visually different appearance.
-1. Get From-address whitelisted so that the "View issue" link in Gmail/Inbox works.
+1. Get From-address allowlisted so that the "View issue" link in Gmail/Inbox works.
 1. Set up a custom domain with SSL and get that configured into GAE.
 Make sure to have some kind of reminder system set up so that you know before cert